-Rice water, the starchy residue obtained after boiling rice in water, is a good source of B complex vitamins and carbs for your little ones.
-Apart from being a perfect starter to wean your child from breastfeeding, it is also a cheap, readily available remedy to help slash bouts of diarrhea in infants.
+Rice water, the starchy residue obtained after boiling rice in water, is a good source of B complex vitamins and carbs for your little one.
+Apart from being a perfect starter to wean your child from breastfeeding, it is also a cheap, readily available remedy to help slash bouts of diarrhea in infants younger than 4 months.
 When used as bath additive, it can even help soothe dry patches of eczema.

 Rice, whether brown, wild, basmati, jasmine, or glutinous, is essentially gluten-free.
 But always check the label for a gluten count under 20 ppm.
 Rice flour is safe, but rice noodles or pasta may be contaminated with semolina or durum wheat.
 Explore other naturally gluten-free but nutritious options like soy, nuts, chia, and quinoa rather than expensive gluten-free ready mixes.

 Follow the Mediterranean diet plan that is naturally rich in fiber and low in cholesterol.
 Cut back on sugar, salt and replace butter with healthy fats such as olive oil.
 Enjoy artery-friendly foods and herbs like chickpeas, pomegranates, oats, avocado, garlic, saffron, turmeric, calamus.
 Rev up your metabolism with aerobic exercises and resistance training.
 Quit smoking!